-- Burn blisters larger than two hands in size. - A third degree burn, especially if the burn is bigger than one hand.
-Third degree burns can destroy nerve endings.
-That means you might not feel any pain. - Second or third degree burns in sensitive places, such as your face and genitals. - A second or third degree burn on your feet or palms.
-They can get infected very easily. - A second or third degree burn on skin that's over a joint, like your knees or fingers.
+- Burn blisters larger than two hands in size. - A 3rd degree burn, especially if the burn is bigger than one hand.
+3rd degree burns can destroy nerve endings.
+That means you may not feel any pain. - 2nd or 3rd degree burns in sensitive places, such as your face and genitals. - A 2nd or 3rd degree burn on your feet or palms.
+They can get infected very easily. - A 2nd or 3rd degree burn on skin that's over a joint, like your knees or fingers.
 Burns over joints can scar easily.
 Scarring can make it hard for you to move the joint once the burn heals. - A burn that goes all the way around a finger, wrist, leg, ankle, or foot.
 This can swell up and cut off blood flow.